calacademy-research/antcolor/README.md

 Outstanding questions include:
 1. What is extent of variation in ant color?
 2. How does color in ants vary with latitude, temperature, elevation, UV-B radiation exposure and other linear environmental parameters?
+3. How does ant color vary across ant castes and does caste-based color variation vary across genera?
-3. Is ant color at all related to habitat or microhabitat, and if so why?
+3. Is ant color at all related to habitat or microhabitat?
 4. To what extent is color conserved across clades and/or genera?
 5. Ultimately, can these explanatory factors be effectively quantified using a model?

+The first published paper of the project, relating to question 3, is currently in the works!